J.P. Crawford Player Props: Mariners vs. Cardinals

-The Seattle Mariners, including J.P.
-Crawford (.455 on-base percentage in past 10 games, 75 points above season-long percentage), battle starting pitcher Miles Mikolas and the St. Louis Cardinals at T-Mobile Park, Saturday at 9:40 PM ET.
+J.P.
+Crawford -- with a slugging percentage of .409 in his past 10 games, including two extra-base hits -- will be in action for the Seattle Mariners versus the St. Louis Cardinals, with Jack Flaherty on the hill, on April 23 at 4:10 PM ET.

-In his last game he had a hitless showing (0-for-2) against the Cardinals.
+In his last game he had a one-hit showing (1-for-2) against the Cardinals.

 J.P.
 Crawford Game Info & Props vs. the Cardinals